As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 In modern vehicles, diagnosing a rough idle is usually quick and easy to accomplish.
 Attach an OBDII code reader to your vehicle and see what codes pop up.
 Not sure what they mean?
 Check out our complete list of OBDII codes.

-If you’re not a mechanic and know very little about cars, then this might not work for you.
+If you’re not a mechanic and know very little about cars, then using an OBDII tester might be beyond your sklls.
 Instead, continue on to our next step or see a mechanic.

-However, using the code reader will enable you to see if it’s the spark plugs, oxygen sensor, etc. There are many causes for a rough idle, some more obvious than others.
+Using a code reader will enable you to see if the rough idling is caused by the spark plugs, oxygen sensor, etc. There are many causes for a rough idle, some more obvious than others.

 For example, the code P0301 indicates that cylinder number 1 is misfiring.
 Check the spark plug, wires, etc to figure out if this is the cause of your rough idle.